 There are over 30 different pills with varying hormone levels on the market, and they can all affect each woman differently.
 If you’ve decided to switch things up, it’s important to take extra care to make sure you’re protected from pregnancy during the changeover.

 Sometimes you can be doing everything right, but things just don’t go your way.
-If you vomit within 3-4 hours, or have severe diarrhoea after taking The Pill, it may not have time to be absorbed properly.
+If you vomit within 3-4 hours or have severe diarrhoea after taking the pill, it may not have time to be absorbed properly.

-If this happens, it’s not a big deal, but it’s important to take precautions to make sure you’re still protected from pregnancy.
+This is not a big deal, but it’s important to take precautions to make sure you’re still protected from pregnancy.
 Just treat it as if you’ve missed a pill, as we covered above in this article.

 Don’t worry about it!
 This won’t affect your chance of falling pregnant.
-However you might want to throw it out anyway to avoid accidentally extending the hormone-free period.
+However, you might want to throw it out anyway to avoid accidentally extending the hormone-free period.

 Everyone forgets things from time to time, but remembering to take medication can be harder for some people than others.
 If you’re finding this is happening too often, here are some strategies to help you remember:

-If none of these are working for you, you might want to consider if The Pill is the right option for you.
+If none of these are working for you, you might want to consider if the pill is the right option for you.
 Check out our guide on choosing the right contraception, and talk to a medical professional if you have any questions.